vmxdev/tkvdb/utils/README.md

 ## tkvdb-dump

 Dump contents of database into file.
 File is set of "key":"value" pairs,  one line per pair.
-Some characters ('\n', '\"', '\\', '\e') are escaped.
+Some characters ('\n', '\"', '\\') are escaped.

 ### Compiling and using: